parkerrobbins/wedding-website/index.md

 ## The Plan

 Our ceremony will begin at 12.
-The cocktail hour and hors d'ouevres will begin around 12:30pm.
+The social hour and hors d'ouevres will begin around 12:30pm.
 There are gardens to walk through and sit in.
 Lunch will be served buffet-style no later than 2pm.
-There will be an open bar for the first hour; after that, it will be a cash bar.
 Dancing will take place in the Cabin.

 There is a block of rooms at a nearby hotel.
 If you require accommodation, please indicate for which night(s) you would like to stay when you RSVP.